 Each of the 15 councillors who serve the Parish Council provide a point of contact to local government and can help raise and deal with issues facing the community.
 The Parish Council values it’s role in providing of services and facilities for local people.
 The council now employs more staff than ever and aims to grow and progress as a service provider in the local community.

 The Social Welfare Centre, which is home to the Parish Council Offices, was refurbished in 2000.
 This work refurbished two impressive function rooms upstairs as well as a large meeting room, two back offices and a training room downstairs.
 All of the rooms are rented weekly to local clubs, organisations and members of the public.
-Rooms are always available for hire, for further information please contact the Social Welfare Centre Manager.
+Rooms are always available for hire, for further information please contact the Social Welfare Centre Operations and Events Manager.

 In 2005 Horden Parish Council transformed Horden Welfare Park, the restoration project cost a total of £1,8m.
 With funding from CDENT, Europen Regional Development Fund, NE Mineworkers Trust Fund, The Children’s Fund, Horden Parish Council and Sure Start.
 The Heritage Lottery Fund contributed 75% of the overall cost, £1.36m.

 In 2005 the Welfare Park won a County Durham Environment Award, the Natural Environment Award and Craft Award.
 From 2006 and every year since, the park has been awarded the Green Flag Award in recognition of achieving the national standard for parks and green spaces in England and Wales and also awarded the Green Heritage Site Award in recognition of achieving the required standard in the management and interpretation of a site with local or national historic importance.

 The Welfare Park now boasts an extensive Summer Activities schedule with activities and events running most days in the school summer holidays.
 The events continue to grow in popularity each year.